fatemeshariat/Pokemon-EDA/README.md

 Packages used: pandas, numpy, matplotlib and seaborn

-for viewing the project you have to open the "Pokemon" file!
+for viewing the project, open the "Pokemon" file!